1h4a/pthy-source/README.md

 # pthy-source
-Minecraft Particle Holography engine in C#.
+Minecraft ParTicle HolographY engine in C#.

 Here's the source code people asked for.

+**Installation:**
-Installation of public release:
+  Public release:
-Extract .zip and ensure all dependencies are contained next to .exe. .exe is ready to run.

-Installation of source:
+   - Release is pre-prepared.
+Simply extract the .zip and run.

+  Source:
-Source is a standard VS2019 solution in C#.
+   - Standard VS2019 solution in C#.
 Pretty straightforward.

-All directories accessed defaultly:
-%appdata%\.minecraft\pthy - bitmap export, use 'exit' command to ensure cleanup
-%appdata%\.minecraft\saves\(user input) - datapack auto-creation and functions
+**Additional info:**
+  PTHY accesses the following directories without user input:
+   - %appdata%\.minecraft\pthy
+   The *exit* command should be used to quit the software, as it ensures file cleanup.

+PTHY is the first, kinda user friendly software to create particle holograms easily.
+Currently, there is support for video and image export - both are being updated and made better constantly.

 PTHY uses Emgu.CV with the open source license.

-- u/timetobecomeegg
+(u/timetobecomeegg)